Welcome to our ongoing life project!

 This love coupled with the support of our friends, family, and those looking down from

-the heavens has helped us begin our life in Jay, VT where we now own a home, and where we will start our newest adventure renovating an old tram car on Jay Peak Resort Premise this winter.
+the heavens has helped us begin our life in Jay, VT where we now own a home, and have renovated an old tram car on Jay Peak Resort Premise for winter operations.
 We are extremely fortunate to find ourselves where we have landed still noodling, still loving, and still making new friends everyday.

 Thank you for finding us and reading our story.
 We look foreward to repectfully noodling you in the very near future!